“You are the one who will shape yourself into the artist that you aspire to be.”

-- Agree on lesson goals.
 Before you depart from a lesson, ensure that you and your teacher spell out goals for your next meeting – verbalize your aims so that they’re captured on your recorder.
 Also, periodically discuss your long-range objectives with your teacher so that lesson goals support your interests.

-- Ask for feedback.
 During and at the close of lessons, inquire how well you’re attaining lesson goals and whether there’s anything more you could do to improve your music or practice skills.

-- Be positive.
 Bring a positive attitude to lessons so that you contribute to creating a productive learning environment.
 When miscommunications occur, resolve them promptly, and let go of any negativity.

 See Chapter 14 of The Musician’s Way for tips on choosing teachers, handling criticism, and managing student-teacher dynamics.